sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/SearchableDatabasesApi.md

 ## importIntoDatabase

-> SearchableDatabase importIntoDatabase(databaseId, importPreprocessedDataRequest, bufferSize)
+> SearchableDatabase importIntoDatabase(databaseId, bufferSize, inputFiles)

 Start import of structure and spectra files into the specified database.